mydumper/mydumper_docs/replication.rst

 =============  =========================  ===========================  =========================

 Where 0 means that it will not be executed and 1 means that it will be executed.
+If -1 is provided, it will not collect information related to the replication.